mouaadaassou/localstack-in-action/README.md

 Ready. <- the container is ready to accept requests
 ```

-For each aws command, the aws binary will use the specific endpoint for that service -e.g: EC2 endpoint is https://ec2.eu-central-1.awsamazon.com
-we have to override this endpoint in case of localstack, thus we have to specify the --endpoint-url each time you execute the aws command, for that I will create an alias to make life easier to interact with AWS CLI:
+For each aws command, the aws binary will use the specific endpoint for that service - e.g: EC2 endpoint is https://ec2.eu-central-1.awsamazon.com - we have to override this endpoint in case of Localstack, thus we have to specify the parameter <b>--endpoint-url</b> each time you execute the aws command, for that I will create an alias to make life easier to interact with AWS CLI:
 ```bash
 alias awsls='aws --endpoint-url http://localhost:4566'
 ```
-I am also setting the AWS PAGER, so that It will send you command result into a pager
+I am also setting the <b>AWS PAGER</b>, so that It will send you command result into a pager:
 ```bash
 export AWS_PAGER=""
 ```